-APPENDIX F
+APPENDIX E

 FREQUENTLY ASKED QUESTIONS (FAQs)

-1.Q What do the Compatibility Categories mean?
+1.Q What do the Compatibility and Health and Safety Categories mean?

 A On the basis of the 1997 Commission Policy Statement on Adequacy and Compatibility and Management Directive 5.9, NRC program elements (including regulations) can be placed into four compatibility categories.
 In addition, NRC program elements also can be identified as having particular health and safety significance or as being reserved solely to the NRC.